 C. I like a straight, smoother grain with no figuring

 Recommendation: Consider Quartersawn Oak floors which are cut using a special sawing technique that will reveal a very straight and linear grain.

 4. What is the overall color scheme of my space?

 A. I want to use lighter colors, like white, cream, and other neutral tones so my space will be very bright and open.

 Recommendation: Consider a natural finish like the Carlisle Amber or Clear.
-If you are considering a stain then White Wash Fence or Concord Honey.
-May be a great solution.
+If you are considering a stain then Whitewash Fence or Veiled White may be a great solution.

 B. I will be using more medium, earth tones and colors.

 Recommendation: Consider a medium tone stain like Gingerbread or Coppermine.

 C. I want my floor to have an aged, grey look to it.

 Recommendation: Driftwood finishes, as they are popularly known, can be achieved on many different species including White Oak, Hickory, and Ash.